Crypt212/obsidian-vault/Goals/My Goals.md

 # Priorities

 - The physics need to be done daily to finally finish it at 18 / 8 / 2025.
 (Urgent & Important)
-- Currently you are having collage PHP/Laravel training, since time is already wasted , let's take it as a great opportunity to learn
+- Currently you are having collage PHP/Laravel training, since time is already wasted , let's take it as a great opportunity to learn backend with that technology!
+(Urgent & Important)
+-